From Audacity Manual

-- Decay Time: How soon the compressor starts to release the volume level back to normal after the level drops below the threshold.
+- Release Time: How soon the compressor starts to release the volume level back to normal after the level drops below the threshold.
 A long time value will tend to lose quiet sounds that come after loud ones, but will avoid the volume being raised too much during short quiet sections like pauses in speech.

 - Make-up gain for 0 dB after compressing: Amplifies the resultant audio in all selected tracks after compression to a peak level of 0 dB.
 All tracks are amplified by the same amount as in the Amplify effect.

-- Compress based on Peaks: Base the threshold and gain adjustment on peak values of the waveform rather than the average (RMS) value used when in default (unchecked) state.
+- Compress based on Peaks: Base the threshold and gain adjustment on peak values of the waveform rather than the average (rms) value used when in default (unchecked) state.

-- When using RMS, the compressor uses "downward" compression, making louder sounds above the threshold quieter while leaving quieter ones below it untouched.
+- When using rms, the compressor uses "downward" compression, making louder sounds above the threshold quieter while leaving quieter ones below it untouched.